ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ### Instrumenting and Monitoring FPGA Behavior
 When debugging or investigating FPGA behavior, there are some general strategies that you can implement to figure out where errors are coming from.
-You can monitor the boolean signals that we pass to the user through the FPGA front panel, or you can monitor various internal state machines.
+You can monitor the boolean signals that are passed to the host through the FPGA front panel, or you can monitor various internal state machines.
 The exact nature of what you should instrument is dependent on the problem you are trying to solve, but there are three common strategies for getting debug information out of the LabVIEW FPGA image at runtime.
+    > Note: All of the strategies below will require the FPGA to be recompiled to reflect the suggested changes.

 #### Add additional indicators that allow you to poll and view the information from the host.
-Adding indicators will alloww you to read the status back of intersting signals from the host.
+Adding indicators will allow you to read the status back of intersting signals from the host.
 This will give you a "last updated" view of the signals in question.
 It will not allow you to monitor every change to a signal but can give you good insights.
 ![Generation In Reset](../../images/PXIe-148X-Gen-In-Reset.PNG)

 #### You can latch signals and add new indicators